auth0/auth0-cli/docs/auth0_test_login.md

 ---
 # auth0 test login

-Launch a browser to try out your Universal Login box.
+Try out your tenant's Universal Login experience in a browser.

 ## Usage
 ```